 You can get some really unique views from here and it is never as crowded as on the south side of the harbour.

 This waterfront walkway is also a great place for picnics and relaxing and is a popular place for people to come and enjoy the view during the evenings too.

 The easiest way to get to Cremorne Point is to get the ferry to Cremorne Wharf.
 From here you can do the Cremorne Point to Mosman Bay Walk – probably the best harbourside walk in Sydney!

-Click here to read about the Taronga Zoo to Balmoral Beach walk – a stunning walk that passes many secluded and hidden beaches whilst offering fantastic views out to the harbour!
+The Taronga Zoo to Balmoral Beach walk is a stunning walk you should do that passes many secluded and hidden beaches whilst offering fantastic views out to the harbour!